JackDTaylor/jsx-react-utils/README.md

-# jsx-utils
+# jsx-react-utils

-**JSX Utils** is a library that overhauls a lot of things in JS and React
+**JSX/React Utils** is a library that overhauls a lot of things in JS and React

 ## Installation and dependencies
 You need to provide default exports for the following modules (you should require them by yourself) like  this: